SatansSunflower/nothingtoseehere/docs/02_reminders.md

 # List (scope: code)

 1. copy all needed files
+2. when copying the db.php file make sure to insert the correct data in the username, password and database_name fields
-2. check if paths are correct (folder names and structure; z.B.: ./ instead of ../)
+3. check if paths are correct (folder names and structure; z.B.: ./ instead of ../)
-3. only copy things you need
+4. only copy things you need
-4. change the author in the comments
+5. change the author in the comments
-5. ??
+6. ??